drvladbancila/turing/README.md

 ### Run program from file
 If you write a program on a file, you can run it in this way:
 `turing -f <file_name> [-d]`
 substituting `<file_name>` with your actual file.
-Remember that the file must contain valid instructions (see the next paragraph for the syntax of turing language) otherwise you will be prompted with syntax errors.
+Remember that the file must contain valid instructions (see the next paragraph for the syntax of the turing language) otherwise you will be prompted with syntax errors.
-The -d flag tells the program to dump the memory on screen after the execution is over (optional).
+The `-d` flag tells the program to dump the memory on screen after the execution is over (optional).

 ### The syntax of the TURING LANGUAGE is the following:
 ```